Gunman kills 5 at Milwaukee brewery before taking his own life

-MILWAUKEE — An employee opened fire Wednesday at one of the nation’s largest breweries in Milwaukee, killing five fellow workers before taking his own life, police said.
+MILWAUKEE — An employee opened fire Wednesday at one of the nation’s largest breweries, killing five fellow workers before taking his own life, police said.

 The assailant who attacked the Molson Coors complex was identified as a 51-year-old Milwaukee man who died of a self-inflicted gunshot wound, police said.